isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-rediffusions-golden-years.md

 	<li>National Library Board.
 (2014). <i>Chinese street storytellers</i> by Fiona Tan.
 Retrieved from Singapore Infopedia website.</li>
 	<li>Cheong, J. (2006, February 12).
 Redi-rection. <i>The Straits Times</i>, p.
 4. Retrieved from NewspaperSG.</li>
 <li>The Singapore Memory Project, launched in 2011, is a whole-of-nation movement by the National Library Board that documented memories and moments related to Singapore from individuals and organisations.</li>
+	<li>Seah, J. (2012, April 10). <i>Farewell to Redifffusion</i>.
+Retrieved from Singapore Memory Project website.</li>
+	<li>Goh, Y.L.
+(1986, October 6).
+The entertainment house that Jack built. <i>The Business Times</i>, p.
+8; Watcher, M. (1956, October 7).
+Commercial radio is the answer. <i>The Straits Times</i>, p.
+6. Retrieved from NewspaperSG. </li>
+<li>Radio transmission in Singapore began in the 1920s, but progress was initially in fits and starts.
+The British Malaya Broadcasting Corporation, the predecessor to today’s Mediacorp broadcasting behemoth, began transmission on 1 March 1937.
+In 1946, the company was reorganised as Radio Malaya and renamed Radio Singapore 11 years later.
+In 1963, this entity merged with the television broadcaster to become Radio Television Singapore.
+This then became the Singapore Broadcasting Corporation in 1980.
+Today, the radio division is part of the Mediacorp conglomerate.</li>
+<li>Singapore Rediffusion (p.
+1).
+[198-].
+Singapore: Rediffusion.
+(Call no.: RSING 384.540655957 RED)</li>
+<li>Chan, R. (2012, April 15).
+Rediffusion launch pad.
+The Straits Times, p.
+2; Aung-Thwin, E. (2012, April 23).
+Tuning out after 63 years.
+The Straits Times, pp. 6–7.
+Retrieved from NewspaperSG.</li>
+	<li>The Business Times, 6 Oct 1986, p.
+8; The Straits Times, 7 Oct 1956, p.
+6.</li>
+Singapore Rediffusion, [198-], p.
+1; Goh, Y.L.
+(1986, October 6).
+The entertainment house that Jack built.
+The Business Times, p.
+8. Retrieved from NewspaperSG.
+Singapore International Chamber of Commerce.
+(1979).
+From early days (p.
+136).
+Singapore: Singapore International Chamber of Commerce.
+(Call no.: RSING 380.10655957 SIN)
+Move to new home will help: Rediffusion (1989, February 3).
+The New Paper, p.
+6; Revamp a boost for Rediffusion (1989, February 6).
+The Straits Times, p.
+12. Retrieved from NewspaperSG.
+Singapore Rediffusion,  [198-], p.
+2.
 </ol>